Skip to main content

 PropertyTypeDescriptionDefault

-Nextfunc(fiber.Ctx) boolFunction to skip the middleware.nil
+Nextfunc(fiber.Ctx) boolFunction to skip this middleware when it returns true.nil

 Timeouttime.DurationTimeout duration for requests.
 0 or a negative value disables the timeout.0